Each year we turned to the abundance that is offered through foraging in our local region, including Wild Mushrooms and Rose hips.

 Each year through the spring, summer and autumn, we have amazing displays of a variety of poppies, many of which pop up now from seeds from the previous year.

-Diverse Poppies in the gardens of TARA
+Diverse Poppies in the gardens of Tara Springs

 The symbolism of the Poppy varies greatly from country to country.
 The opium poppy can be known as ‘the flower of the underworld’.